calvinmowens/CropNetwork/README.md

 A farming simulator built with a small team (5) for my CS2340 course - Software Engineering
 This project was placed in the Top 10 projects of our class.

-👇🏻 For a demo of this project, see the link below https://youtu.be/DrZ9oa9w-xI
+👇🏻 For a demo of this project, click the link below
+https://youtu.be/DrZ9oa9w-xI

 ## What I learned...